metabase/metabase/docs/questions/query-builder/expressions-list.md

 Example: `datetimeAdd("2021-03-25", 1, "month")` would return the value `2021-04-25`, displayed as `April 25, 2021`.

 `amount` must be an integer, not a fractional number.
+For example, you cannot add "half a year" (0.5).

 Related: [between](#between), [datetimeSubtract](#datetimesubtract).